aiidalab/aiidalab/docs/source/app_development/widgets.rst

 AiiDAlab widgets
 ****************

-AiiDAlab apps typically involve some of following steps:
+AiiDAlab apps typically involve some of the following steps:

  * prepare the input for a calculation (e.g. an atomic structure)
  * select computational resources and submit a calculation to AiiDA